 Signal Name Description SIGALRM Generated by the timer set by the alarm function.
 SIGHUP Sent to the controlling process by a disconnecting terminal, or by the controlling process on termination to each foreground process.
-SIGINT Typically raised from the terminal by typing Curl-C or the configured interrupt character.
+SIGINT Typically raised from the terminal by typing Ctrl-C or the configured interrupt character.
 SIGKILL Typically used from the shell to forcibly terminate an errant process as this signal can't be caught or ignored.
 SIGPIPE Generated if a pipe with no associated reader is written to.
-SIGTERM Sent as a request for a process to finish.
-Used by UNIX when shutting down to request that system services stop.
-This is the default signal sent from the left command.
-SIGUSR SIGUSR2 May be used by processes to communicate with each other, possibly to cause them to report status information.
+SIGTERM SIGUSR SIGUSR2 May be used by processes to communicate with each other, possibly to cause them to report status information.